 Feeling rejected when your baby only wants dad?
 Check out these 5 reminders when baby prefers dad over mom or cries when he’s with you.

 It’s a pain and jealousy you feel, but for surprising reasons: your baby only wants dad.
-You love the fact that he has a great bond with your husband, but it still hurts to see your own son ignore you.
-No matter how much you try to be “exciting” and fun, he always wants daddy.
+You love the fact that she has a great bond with your partner, but it still hurts to see your own child ignore you.
+No matter how much you try to be “exciting” and fun, she always wants daddy.

-You even thought it could be temporary, but several months later, nothing has changed.
+You even thought it would be temporary, but several months later, nothing has changed.

-There are times when he won’t even look you in the eye, but as soon as he sees daddy, he’s completely engaged and happy.
-He smiles more at dad, or will only settle and stop crying for him.
-You wouldn’t change a thing about their relationship, but it’d be nice if he gave you the same attention.
+There are times when she won’t even look you in the eye, but as soon as she sees daddy, she’s completely engaged and happy.
+She smiles more at dad, or will only settle and stop crying for him.
+You wouldn’t change a thing about their relationship, but it’d be nice if she gave you the same attention.

 Any mom would feel stung when her baby only wants dad.
 Am I trying too hard? you might wonder.
 Will things eventually work out?
 Am I a bad mom?

 What to tell yourself when your baby only wants dad

 Deep breath, mama.
 Rest assured that you’re not the only one going through this.
 How you don’t understand why your baby prefers to be with dad all the time, or how something that should bring you joy brings pain instead.

 As moms, we feel the expectation and even pressure to be the primary caregiver for our kids.
 That we have maternal instincts to instantly bond us to our children.
 It doesn’t feel reassuring that many kids do prefer moms more so than dads.

 So, when you feel like your baby is rejecting you for dad, even as early the baby stage, it can sting.